 How long does it take to get our images back?

 My contract says 6 weeks from your wedding day.
-I don't usually take that long.
+My goal is always 30 days or less.

 Tech & Legal